 official results of the TOEFL examination, IELTS or STEP Eiken

 official results of any other testing (i.e. SAT, GCE, tawjihi, etc.)

 statement of financial verification (bank or government statement indicating that you or your sponsor have on account a sum of money sufficient to pay tuition, room, board, and expenses for one academic year.

 main page of the passport with picture

 Applicants who plan to begin school in August should return their completed application and attendant documents by June 15.
 Those who plan to begin in January should return applications and documents by November 15.
-(Processing by the University, assuming all documents are received, is quite rapid.
+(Processing by the University, assuming all documents are received, typically takes 3-4 weeks.
 Deadline dates are more important to students who need time to apply for visas and make travel arrangements).

 All applicants will be informed as to the admissions decision.
 The Form I-20 is sent only with a letter of acceptance.